-It is mandatory for all KYEEMA staff, consultants and partners to report any concerns or allegations of SEAH they become aware of.
-KYEEMA will take all such reports seriously and will follow the project-specific operational procedures accordingly to manage reports and redress grievances (Attachment 4).
-All parties will be treated fairly and the principles of natural justice will be adhered to
+It is mandatory for all Kyeema staff, consultants and partners to report any concerns or allegations of SEAH they become aware of.
+Kyeema will take all such reports seriously and will follow the project-specific operational procedures accordingly to manage reports and redress grievances (Attachment 4), subject to the wishes and welfare of the complainant/survivor.
+All parties will be treated fairly and the principles of natural justice will be adhered to.